potrepka/potrepka.github.io/about.md

 delve into each of these areas over the course of my life.

-Computers have been the backbone of my creative output since I was a child, and my goal is to build tools so that others may experience the same wonder and joy that I felt when I was first introduced to computers.
+Computers have been the backbone of my creative output since I was a child, and my goal in technology is to build software tools that allow others to experience the same wonder and joy that I felt when I was first introduced to computers.

 ## Social